bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ## Comditional formatting: color scales

 A color scale is a conditional formatting tool that applies different colors to cells based on their values.
 It helps quickly visualize patterns and trends in a dataset, making it easier to compare data.
 In Excel you can choose a 2-color scale, which uses minimum and maximum values, or a 3-color scale, which uses minimum, midpoint, and maximum values.
-You can add a color scale by selecting the data and then choosing Conditional Formatting > Color Scales.
-You can either select one of the preset color scales or create a custom color scale by choosing More Rules.
+You can add a color scale by selecting the data and then choosing `Conditional Formatting > Color Scales`.
+You can either select one of the preset color scales or create a custom color scale by choosing `More Rules`.
 In the example below a 3-color scale is used for the column HeartRate, with the lowest value shown in red, the middle value in yellow and the highest value in green.

 ![pivot table](./pics_08_data_analysis/fig27.png)